jacob460/Q_Learning_Snake/README.md

 ## print_Qtable.py
 This file prints the number of Q_table entries and episodes used to train the model.

+Also plots the average score per 100 games over the total episodes of the model.

 ## main.py
 Handles the Agent